Tengio/tengio.com/content/blog/flutter-a-new-cross-platform-solution.md

 3. [Hello world](https://github.com/flutter/flutter/tree/master/examples/hello_world) : No comment, you should know.

-4. [Layers](https://github.com/flutter/flutter/tree/master/examples/layers) : Collection of self-contained example which are really handy if you want to get up to speed quickly.
+4. [Layers](https://github.com/flutter/flutter/tree/master/examples/layers) : Collection of self-contained examples, which are really handy if you want to get up to speed quickly.

 5. [Stocks](https://github.com/flutter/flutter/tree/master/examples/stocks) : List of stocks with market value.

 The command to run a flutter app is: ```flutter run```.
-Before running a sample make sure to look at the README file on for each project as you may have to configure local variables.
+Before running a sample make sure to look at the README file for each project as you may have to configure local variables.

 Flutter gallery is definitely the best sample app to understand how much has been done so far especially in terms of widgets support.
-It is also great way to showcase Flutter to your colleagues.
+It is also a great way to showcase Flutter to your colleagues.

-**NOTE:** By default ```flutter run``` uses the debug build configuration which runs slowly (you can also see a warning banner in the app).
+**NOTE:** By default ```flutter run``` uses the debug build configuration, which runs slowly (you can also see a warning banner in the app).
 If you want to actually see the real speed you need to change to either 'profile' or 'release' configuration.
 You can do that with the option ```--profile``` (from atom you can select the build configuration).

 ## The first Flutter application

 You can't really understand a framework unless you write a few applications, but let's start with one.

-**NOTE:** The full code is available on [github](https://github.com/Tengio/books-demo).
+**NOTE:** The full code is available on [github](https://github.com/Tengio/flutter-demo).

 First we need to create it.
 Android and iOS require a lot of files and folders.
 It will be impractical to do it manually.
 For this reason Flutter offers the ability to create a skeleton just by running:
 ```